junxie6/iojson/README.md

 ## Usage

-### packages and structure definitions for examples:
+### Packages and structure definitions for examples:

 ```
 import (